toddaustin07/edge_landevmon/README.md

 #### Responsiveness
+Generally, device online/offline status should get initialized within 10 seconds of initially turning on monitoring.

 If a device has implemented the full SSDP specification then response times and subsequent updating of device online/offline status will be quick, particularly when the device goes offline.
 Well-implemented devices may also report their status more frequently than the polling interval you configure.
 So for example, even if you define a polling interval of 15 minutes, the device may choose to report more frequently.
 Networking equipment often have very frequent reporting intervals (e.g. every 30-45 seconds), for example.

-Generally, status should get updated within 10 seconds of initially turning on monitoring.